An Artist’s Statement About Teaching Film

 The studio model is less ubiquitous today than it was in the past.
 Outside of large cities, there is a general tendency to work on a smaller scale, and outside of the corporate model.
 Collaborative processes are slowly replacing hierarchies.
 Documentary films have increased in popularity over the past twenty years, and documentary filmmaking methods have increasingly been used to make fictional films, The Blair Witch Project and Tangerine being notable examples.
 Documentary films typically have smaller, more versatile crews than dramatic ones.
 A standard Documentary Model of production would consist of a writer/director, a cameraperson, a sound person, and one or two production assistants and/or drivers.

 Activists of all kinds have taken up the tools of film in an effort to spread their messages.
 Activist filmmakers often fill multiple roles on the crew, which brings me to the Solo Model of film production.
-This is what we call a person who operates the camera, records the sound, and edits the film all on his or her own, or with very little help.
-Thanks to web sites like Youtube, that’s how many future filmmakers today begin their careers, and many artists, as we are now seeing, stay with this model throughout their careers.
+This is what we call a person who operates the camera, records the sound, and edits the film all on their own, or with very little help.
+Thanks to websites like Youtube, that’s how many future filmmakers today begin their careers, and many artists, as we are now seeing, stay with this model throughout their careers.
 Although such work is often performed on a rudimentary level, sometimes the results can be considered art.

-Currently the NSCAD production classes tend to emulate the Studio Model.
+Currently, the NSCAD production classes teach the Studio Model almost exclusively.
 Allowing for a fuller exploration of the ways in which production teams can work will enhance the degree to which we can mimic a professional environment; it will also remove the disconnect that occurs when teachers try to impart methods that are absent from their own art practices.

 It would be more useful to teach filmmaking as a collaborative activity; as a space where, in a group undertaking, one needs to earn authority and expertise.
-Constantly paying homage to auteur theory, by teaching the same films by the same directors, is not only imbalanced, it also reinforces male privilege by foregrounding technical achievement and visual style, and downplaying collaboration.
-Indeed, I would argue that a bias toward auteur theory is a leading cause of the systemic misogyny in the film industry.
+Constantly paying homage to auteur theory, by teaching the same films by the same directors, is not only unbalanced, it also reinforces male privilege by foregrounding technical achievement and visual style, and downplaying collaboration.
+Indeed, I would argue that a bias toward auteur theory is the result of systemic misogyny in the film industry.

 By emphasizing alternative models of filmmaking, in addition to the Studio Model, and by doing so from a craft-based, socially-engaged approach, NSCAD can distinguish itself in the area of film school education.